 - Sandpaper in several grits from 80 to 400

 Ripping down the Wood for the Kitchen Cabinet Doors

-Every article I read was very vague on the wood and cutting.
+Every article I read was very vague on getting the wood cut.
 They all said to get it ripped at the hardware store.
 But most of the stores around me don’t rip down lumber.
 They’ll cut, but not rip.
-Ripping simply means taking a large piece of wood and cut into small strips.
+(Ripping simply means taking a large piece of wood and cut into thin strips.)

 Lucky me, I had a contractor friend who was using this very same process to do cabinets in a high-end home.
 He gave me a bunch of pre-cut quarter-inch thick, two-inch-wide MDF strips.
 Total score.
 All I had to do was cut them to size.
 Unfortunately, I ran out of what he gave and had to head to the hardware store myself.

-I bought one sheet of the paneling and ripped it down myself and the process wasn’t too bad.
+I bought one sheet of the MDF paneling and ripped it down myself and the process wasn’t too bad.

 You want to keep everything nice and straight.
 I did not want to invest in a table saw, so I bought this circular saw and fine-tooth blade, workbench and rip guide.
 I didn’t even tell my husband I bought the saw because I was afraid he would protest.
 When I needed to change the blade on the one that came loaded on the saw, I had a little trouble and snuck it over to my brother-in-law.
 He changed it for me and I snuck it back inside.
 I was determined!
 Luckily when my husband came home early one day and caught me sawing, he just whipped out his phone and started recording.
 I was a sight with sawdust in my hair, goggles, and earmuffs.